JanSharp/VRCMenuSystem/gm-menu-requirements.md

 # Permissions

+Pages are visible to players when they have permissions to do anything on that page.
+If they couldn't do anything on a page it won't be visible to them.

+Pages with explicit view permissions are exceptions.
+Even if a player has permissions to do something on that page, if they don't have the view permission they won't be able to view it.
+Such as the players page for example.

+And some pages are always visible, such as settings or help.
+Maybe the main/home page too.

+Even though your voice range mode can be set on the players page, those permissions do not cause the players page to be visible.
+They instead cause the main/home page to be visible.

 - voice range whisper
 - voice range quiet
 <!-- - voice range talk -->
 - voice range yell
 - voice range broadcast
+- voice range indicator settings
+- voice range HUD settings
 - request GM
 - request GM urgently
-- voice range indicator settings
-- voice range HUD settings
 - view and edit GM requests
 - view players page
-- favorite player (?) - probably not, always active instead
+- favorite player (?) -- TODO: probably not, always active instead
 - teleport to player
+  - affects:
     - teleport to button per player
     - undo TP button
-  - redo TP button if we keep it
+    - redo TP button
 - view player proximity
 - player selection
+  - affects:
     - select button per player
     - select none button
     - invert selection button
 - local add selection group
 - local overwrite selection group
 - local load selection group